Shewa: History

-Shewa first appears in the historical record as part of a Muslim state (Makhzumi dynasty), which G. W. B. Huntingford believed was founded in 896, and had its capital at Walalah.
+The name Shewa appears in historical record as a location where Arab immigrants and merchants who claimed lineage from the Makhzumi dynasty settled.
 In 2006, a team of French archaeologists uncovered three urban centers believed to have been remnants of the former Sultanate of Ifat, with the Nora site in eastern Shewa being the most notable among them.
+While the Makhzumi dynasty ruled the region they settled in, the Amhara had a pre-existing presence and were already the dominant local force in the central highlands.